How to Fix the SSH "Connection Refused" Error

 Conclusion

-This article listed common reasons for the SSH Connection refused error.
-To troubleshoot the issue, go through the list and make sure all the settings are configured correctly.
+This article lists common reasons for the SSH Connection refused error.
+To troubleshoot the issue, review the list and ensure all settings are configured correctly.

-The other common issue you may stumble upon is SSH Failed Permission Denied.
-Learn the cause of this error and how to fix it in our article on How To Fix SSH Failed Permission Denied.
+Another common issue you may encounter is SSH Failed: Permission Denied.
+Learn the cause of this error and how to fix it in our article on how to fix SSH Failed Permission Denied.

 Was this article helpful?